strdr4605/Sticky-Footer/README.md

+# Sticky-Footer
-# Sticky-Footer using flexbox css
+Example using flexbox css